lversteegen-personal/flywire/readme.md

 # The Files

+challenge.ipynb - The main notebook that contains some analysis of the two graphs and shows how the greedy swaps are made.

 data_loader.py - Loads the male and female connectome as scipy sparse matrices M and F respectively.
 It also loads benchmark_mapping in form of a 1D numpy array.

 utility.py - Contains functions that I found useful during experimentation, in particular for generating random graphs for testing new algorithms.

 algorithms.py - Here I consolidated algorithms that I wanted to be able to access from different notebooks.

-matching.ipynb - A notebook showing various experiments I made in search of a better mapping.

-analysis.ipnyb - A notebook analysing some of the properties of the two graphs and the mapping between them.

 cupy.ipynb - Since my algorithms were heavily vectorized, I could accelerate them by using a GPU.
 I think it is more standard to write code that is agnostic to whether it will be using cupy or numpy.
 However, there do seem to be certain differences in the API of the two frameworks (for example, the rng of cupy offers fewer methods), and because I had to rely on the free GPU minutes of Google Colab (and since iterating versions in my Github-Colab workflow is a pain), I could not afford to spend much time trying to write framework agnostic code.
 Instead, I set up a separate cupy notebook to use with A GPU in Colab.
 The functions in its cells are essentially copied from algorithms.py.